 You can sometimes sue a city if road conditions contribute to a car accident.
 For instance, failing to fix a pothole could leave a municipality liable.
 However, Texas law protects many government entities from lawsuits, so your case must meet specific qualifications and follow certain steps, like filing a notice of your claim.

 Even if road conditions led to your crash, you could still pursue a driver or another party for how their negligence played a role.
-A car accident attorney from our firm can determine your eligibility and discuss all your compensation options.
+A car accident lawyer from our firm can determine your eligibility and discuss all your compensation options.

 Road Conditions That Could Qualify for a Car Accident Suit

 All roads need the occasional fix for wear and tear.
 Unfortunately, the American Society of Civil Engineers gave Texas roads a D+ grade in its 2021 Report Card for America’s Infrastructure, stating that 22% of its streets are in poor condition.